UoB-COMSM0166/github-intro/README.md

 ## 2. Create a repository

 <ins>Only one member of your team needs to complete this section</ins> but everyone should follow along with what they are doing.
+(Please note, this is not the Repo that you'll be using for the games project -- I'll make that for you later this week.
+This is just for you to get me your team's details).

 1. In the upper-right corner of any page, select plus, then click New repository.